 Blanche has served on the boards of the ACT Arts Advisory Council, the Copyright Agency Ltd, the Australian Film Commission and has been the Chair of the Australian Society of Authors.
 As Austcare Goodwill Ambassador between 1992 and 1996 she wrote of the plight of refugees from Indochina, the former Yugoslavia and Afghanistan.
 She is a Patron of the Australia China Friendship Society in NSW and the Patron of Inala, a Rudolf Steiner organisation catering for people with severe disabilities.
-She lives in Sydney with her husband and son.
+She lives in Sydney with her husband.

 For enquiries about Blanche d'Alpuget's publication, audio, film and TV rights please contact Jeanne Ryckmans: firstname.lastname@example.org